 🪄 For more info regarding question templates, see Dealing with question templates.

-The self & manager question template works for self and manager reviewers.
+The Self & manager question template works for both self and manager reviewers when you want to use the same questions for employees and their managers.

-The private manager assessment template applies to manager reviewers only.
+The Private manager assessment template also applies to manager reviewers only.

 Scoring tab